Wee Woo

-Wee Woo (stylized as WEE WOO) is a debut single by South Korean girl group Pristin for their first EP Hi!
+"Wee Woo" (stylized as WEE WOO) is the debut single by South Korean girl group Pristin for their first EP Hi!
 Pristin (2017).
 It was released as the album's title track on March 21, 2017, and served as the group's debut single.
 An accompanying music video also premiered on the same day.
 The song was written by Sungyeon, one of the members from the group, Bumzu, Sophia Pae and Gustav Karlstrom.

 Background and release

 Pledis Entertainment announced Pristin's highly anticipated debut on March 2, 2017.
 The cover image for the group's debut mini album was unveiled on March 12, confirming the title track to be called "Wee Woo".
 The song was released along the album on March 21, with a proper music video.

 Composition and lyrical interpretation

 "Wee Woo" is described as a soft, lively pop song with a strong beat that showcases Pristin's beauty and energy.
 The single was composed by the group's member Sungyeon, along with Bumzu, Anchor and Park Kitae.
 The title of the song is supposed to represent the sound of a siren, an element that is associated in the lyrics as a metaphor to how a girl feels when she's in love.